dr-matt-smith/php-symfony3-book/00_content/part06/chapter18c_user_roles.md

 Let's update our Entity code to allow different roles to be defined and stored/retrieved.

-1. First let's change the private property (allowing Doctrine to save an array into a database text field - so a single user record can store multple roles):
+1. First let's change the private property (allowing Doctrine to save an array into a database text field - so a single user record can store multiple roles):

     ```php
         /**